THREE PERSPECTIVES ON LIFEWIDE

-Nothing is certain about the future – even the short-term future and certainly there will be many challenges in the decade ahead.
-Sustaining our enterprise with very little resource and voluntary support will always be a challenge but we are bolstered by the belief that our mission to support and advance the principle that 'the whole of life is learning therefore education can have no ending'2, is a worthwhile cause.
+One thing is certain about the future – 'nothing is certain', and we know there will be many challenges in the decade ahead.
+Sustaining our self-funded enterprise with very little resource and voluntary support will always be a challenge but we are bolstered by the belief that our mission to support and advance the principle that 'the whole of life is learning therefore education can have no ending', is a worthwhile cause.

 OPEN INVITATION if you would like to join our team of volunteers or you would like to offer your opinions and suggestions on how we can improve what we do please email me – Norman Jackson (Director Lifewide Education) firstname.lastname@example.org